-The hybrid conference will offer a survey of legal issues in voting rights, dependency law, project development, Indian gaming, depositions and water law updates, as well as an exploration in Fundamental Law.
+The hybrid (both in-person and online) conference will offer a survey of legal issues in voting rights, dependency law, project development, Indian gaming, depositions and water law updates, as well as an exploration in Fundamental Law.
 It is ideal training for advocates, practitioners, prosecutors, defenders in the tribal courts, tribal council members, Indian law attorneys and attorneys practicing on and near the Navajo Nation Reservation, tribal liaisons, government legislators, Navajo Nation Bar members, law students, as well as teachers and professors, and students of American Indian studies.

 ASU continues to expect people to follow CDC guidelines and we will continue to use these guidelines to inform the university’s activities.
 Reducing the spread of COVID-19 remains a top public health priority for the university.
 For unvaccinated individuals, regular testing is advisable and wearing face coverings remains the recommendation from the CDC.
 Regardless of vaccination status, ASU encourages all staff, students and guests to wear face covers in crowded areas and venues and any other time you wish.